ZifanYE/ReadmeViewer/README.md

 #### Submission Guideline:

 Before submitting, please ensure that your program follows our guidelines by checking the Rules.
 It is particularly important that the `drop_block()` function used in your program is defined in the same way as our rules.
 If not, your results may be unexpected.
-Your submission can be made using the following form: [https://forms.gle/TVknbAXHuyBA8nh38.](https://forms.gle/TVknbAXHuyBA8nh38.)
+Your submission can be made using the following form: (coming soon)

     # Team Name